DoubleZero (2Z)

 Projected revenue composition at maturity shows meaningful diversification beyond Solana

-Source: Kairos Research model at 40% coverage per chain, 5% fee, current token prices
+Source: Kairos Research model at 40% coverage per chain, 5% historical fee rate, current token prices

 Total Revenue Trajectory: Solana-Only vs Multi-Chain